Apple raises new concerns by yanking Russian apps | ExBulletin

 According to those who are directly aware of the issue, Google faced legal demands from Russian regulators and the threat of criminal prosecution of individual employees if they did not comply.
 The same person said Russian police visited Google’s Moscow office last week and enforced a court order blocking the app.
 The person spoke to the AP on condition of anonymity for the confidentiality of the matter.

-Google’s own employees are reported to have blown up the company’s cave to Putin’s power play by posting internal messages and images suggesting the removal of the app.
+Google employees reportedly blasted Putins’ power-playing company by posting internal messages and images explaining the app’s removal.

-This kind of thing within Google, as the company’s ambitions seemed to contradict the former corporate motto “Don’t be evil” adopted by co-founders Larry Page and Sergey Brin 23 years ago.
-Repulsion has become more common in recent years.
-Brin, whose family fled the former Soviet Union to the United States as a boy, is now involved in Google’s day-to-day management, and its motto has been set aside for a long time.
+This kind of backlash within Google seemed to contradict the former corporate motto “Don’t Be Evil” adopted by co-founders Larry Page and Sergey Brin 23 years ago. , Has become more common in recent years.
+Neither Page nor Brin, a family member who fled the former Soviet Union as a boy, are currently involved in Google’s day-to-day management, and their motto has been set aside for a long time.

 For the seventh consecutive year, China has topped the list of the worst environments for Internet freedom.
 However, there are several forms of such threats.
 For example, Turkey’s new social media regulations require content that is considered offensive within 48 hours of being notified on platforms with more than 1 million users per day.
 Otherwise, you run the risk of escalating penalties such as fines, ad bans, and bandwidth limits.